Female dog desexing in Melbourne

 Desexing a female dog, also known as spaying, can help prevent several health problems and reproductive diseases, including:

-1. Mammary cancer: Desexing a female dog before her first heat cycle can significantly reduce the risk of mammary tumours.
-These tumours are malignant in about 50% of dogs and can be fatal if not treated promptly.
+Mammary cancer: Desexing a female dog before her first heat cycle can significantly reduce the risk of mammary tumours.

-2. Uterine Infections: Desexing eliminates the risk of uterine infections, also known as pyometra, which can be life-threatening and require emergency surgery.
+Uterine Infections: Desexing eliminates the risk of uterine infections, also known as pyometra, which can be life-threatening and require emergency treatment and sometimes emergency surgery.

-3. Ovarian and Uterine Cancer: By removing the ovaries and uterus, desexing can eliminate the risk of ovarian and uterine cancer in female dogs.
+Ovarian Cancer: By removing the ovaries and uterus, desexing can eliminate the risk of ovarian cancer in female dogs.

 It is important to note that while desexing can significantly reduce the risk of these health problems, it is not guaranteed that your dog will never develop them.
 Regular veterinary check-ups and preventive care are still essential for maintaining your dog's health and well-being.